nettings/medianet/INSTALL.md

 > Important: the default branch ("master") is still on Debian/RaspiOS Buster
 > and will download a slightly out-of-date version.
 It works well.
 >
-> If you want to live on the bleeding edge, switch to the "bullseye" branch first:
+> If you want to use the most up-to-date  version based on bullseye, switch to
+> the "bullseye" branch first:
 ```
 git checkout bullseye
 ```